The Church of Jesus Christ of Latter-day Saints in New Zealand

 The Church of Jesus Christ of Latter-day Saints (LDS Church) established its first New Zealand branch in 1855.
-It reported 117,319 members in 228 congregations in New Zealand as of 2022, making it the second largest body of LDS Church members in Oceania behind Australia.
+It reported 120,992 members in 219 congregations in New Zealand as of year-end 2025, making it the second largest body of LDS Church members in Oceania behind Australia.
 The LDS Church has two temples in New Zealand, with a third under construction.
-The 2023 census recorded 54,348 individuals, or 1.1% of respondents, self-identify as belonging to the faith while the reported Church membership equated to about two percent of the general population.
+The 2023 census recorded 54,348 individuals, or 1.1% of respondents, self-identify as belonging to the faith while the reported Church membership (which includes all baptized members regardless of current self-identification) equated to about two percent of the general population.